KArbeRes/MagentaA11yV2/public/content/documentation/web/component/expander-accordion.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a expander accordion
+How to test an expander accordion

-GIVEN THAT I am on a page with a expander accordion
+GIVEN THAT I am on a page with an expander accordion

 1. Keyboard for mobile & desktop